korpling/pepperModules-GenericXMLModules/README.md

 #### genericXml.importer.ignoreWhitepsaces

-Determines a list of whitespace characters, which are igrnored, if an text-node only contains characters of this list.
+Determines a list of whitespace characters, that will be ignored, if a text-node only contains characters of this list.
 This is a necessary property, to avoid for instance the tokenization of blanks.

 The following xml fragment